-I’m confident in saying that for my section and I, Professor Amy Wax was a powerfully influential professor.
+Amy Wax.
+She was a powerfully influential professor during my first year.
 Not only did she teach the law, but her demanding Socratic method forced me into a level of scrutiny and analysis beyond anything I had ever done before.
 She will take the seemingly most basic issues or rules and force them through such rigorous interpretation that you begin to recognize and appreciate all of the intricate nuances of the law.
 This skill will be invaluable to me as I go forward in my career.

 My Favorite Course:

 Contracts.
-It’s an area that has always fascinated me through my years in managing businesses.
-My professor, Tess Wilkinson-Ryan, also studies the behaviors of parties entering into contracts.
+It was an area that I always found fascinating during my several years managing small businesses.
+My professor, Tess Wilkinson-Ryan, studies the behaviors of parties in contracting.
 Between the presentation of her research and traditional case analysis, our class regularly engaged in interactive discussions over issues and principles in contract formation.

 Penn Law is known for its collegiality.
 How has it affected your legal education?

-I personally think collegiality is something a lot of institutions claim, but few truly do have.
-But, I can say with confidence that Penn Law has a genuine collegial environment.
-Just about everything that happens here is centered on fostering a collaborative environment.
+“Collegiality” is a word you’re going to hear a lot at Penn.
+I can say with confidence that at Penn Law “collegial” is not just a buzz word- we truly have a genuinely collegial environment.
+Nearly everything here is centered on promoting a collaborative environment.
 Even the design of the newly renovated law school itself encourages interaction.
 I regularly see my professors in the hallways, run into the dean while I’m studying, and go to common areas to relax with groups of my classmates.
-For me, this has done two things.
-It has helped me to keep my stress levels relatively low for being at a top law school.
-In addition, it has allowed me to benefit from the knowledge and experiences constantly offered to me from the 2L and 3L’s when I see them around the school.
+Our school’s environment has helped me to keep my stress levels relatively low for being at a top law school.
+In addition, it has allowed me to learn from the knowledge and experiences of my peers.

 My Favorite Philadelphia Moment:

-Around Thanksgiving, the city turned the Love fountain park in Center City into a Christmas village.
-It’s not far from my apartment, so it’s a great area to walk through to experience the refreshing sights, sounds, and smells of the holiday season.
+Around Thanksgiving, the city turns Love fountain in Center City into a Christmas village and lights up the trees in Rittenhouse square.
+They’re great areas to walk through and experience the refreshing sights, sounds and smells of the holiday season.